Flax to Linen

 Hands-On Learning

-With recent grant support from Kootenay Savings Community Foundation and CBT, we are building full sets of flax processing tools - brakes, ripplers, scutching boards, and hackles - that will allow community members to learn and practice turning flax into linen during upcoming workshops.
-They will also become available through our Fibre Tool Library.
+With recent grant support from Kootenay Savings Community Foundation and CBT, we built 4 full sets of flax processing tools - brakes, ripplers, scutching boards, and hackles - that allow community members to learn and practice turning flax into linen during workshops.
+They are also through our Fibre Tool Library.
 Thanks to Scott Fettes, Meadow Creek resident, for building these tools for us!
+They are truly pieces of art in of themselves.

 This pastel drawing was drawn by Argenta based artist, Deb Borsos.
 We are eternally grateful to her for creating this beautiful piece for the Fibreshed